Special Educational Needs

 We seek to ensure that the needs of all the pupils with special educational needs and/or a disability will be addressed and provision made available to them throughout their school career.
 We aim to promote the pastoral, intellectual, social, and physical development of each pupil in a manner which prepares for the opportunities, responsibilities and experiences of adult life.
 We seek to provide a broad, balanced and relevant education within the structure of the Northern Ireland Curriculum so that the individuality of each pupil is recognised, their potential fulfilled and self-confidence enhanced.

-The School’s Special Educational Needs Co-ordinator provides Individual Education Plans and, with the team of teaching assistants, helps pupils who have a disability or specific learning need to access the curriculum and school life in general.
+The School’s Learning Support Co-ordinator provides Individual Education Plans and, with the team of teaching assistants, helps pupils who have a disability or specific learning need to access the curriculum and school life in general.
 There is careful integration with day-to-day teaching and extra-curricular life to ensure that all pupils can enjoy school to the full.

 RSD teachers spend time getting to know pupils and their specific needs and there is continuous training for staff to help them understand those needs and ensure that all pupils with SEN/ Disability feel valued and have a positive self-image by offering curricular, pastoral and extra-curricular experiences and opportunities which develop skills and knowledge and promote success and self-confidence.

 There is a strong emphasis upon working with parents and all relevant agencies so as to adopt a multi-disciplinary approach and support each pupil’s development towards independence, both in school and at home.
 RSD also encourages each pupil to contribute in assessing and reviewing the impact of their SEN and the implementation of their IEP to be involved in target setting.